How Do You Keep Employee Turnover Low?

 Step 1: Hire really good people.

 I know I’m a broken record, but if you want to reduce turnover then hire really good people.
 You want to hire people that are smarter than you are, and you want to hire people that are experts in their respective disciplines.
+Finally, you want to hire people that are great fits in your company culture.

 Then…